Compactors

 What types of waste can be compacted?

-- Other materials: Approved wood fragments, metals and cans.
+- Other materials: Approved wood, EPS, organic, metal, and cans.

 How much waste can a compactor handle?

-- Mobile compactor: Typically handles 2-8 tons of waste.
+- Mobile compactor: Typically 2-8 tons of waste.

-- Stationary compactor: Can typically accommodate 3-10 tons of waste.
+- Stationary compactor: Between 3-10 tons of waste.

 Can a compactor reduce waste volume?